Categorical E-Graphs for Lambda Calculi: Introduction

-String diagrams provide a topological framework for understanding monoidal categories, representing objects as \emph{strings} and morphisms as \emph{nodes}, where input strings flow in and output strings flow out.
-Key structures in monoidal categories---such as the monoidal product, tensor unit, braiding, and dualities---are represented graphically, through operations like juxtaposing, weaving, or bending strings.
-This visual approach makes complex operations such as the trace intuitive and reveals insights sometimes obscured by traditional symbolic notation.
-Originating from notations by Hotz~\cite{hotzsd} (for automata) and Penrose~\cite{penrose1984spinors} (for tensor networks), string diagrams generalise to any monoidal category and even bicategories, and provide a mathematically rigorous diagrammatic calculus~\cite{joyal_geometry_1991}.
+String diagrams provide a topological calculus for monoidal categories, representing objects as \emph{strings} and morphisms as \emph{nodes}.
+They bridge category theory---which gives semantic models to programming languages and logics---to the concrete language of graphs fundamental in compiler design; see Ghica and Zanasi~\cite{ghica2024stringdiagramslambdacalculifunctional} for the $\lambda$-calculus setting and Tiurin et al.~\cite{tiurin2025equivalencehypergraphsdporewriting} for e-graphs without bindings.
+In our string diagrams, which are oriented left-to-right and bottom-to-top, the structure of symmetric monoidal categories is absorbed into the graphical syntax, with composition and tensoring represented by juxtaposition and symmetries as weaving of strings.

-Commonly, string diagrams are used informally to provide a two-dimensional syntax for the internal language of a category, but for our purposes we must be more formal.
-Specifically, we require a concrete encoding of string diagrams, analogous to the de Bruijn index representation of $\lambda$-terms.
-For this, we use \emph{hypergraphs}~\cite{bonchi_string_2022-1}, which have nice syntactic characteristics for this purpose.
-For instance, hypergraphs admit the property that two string diagrams are equal if and only if they ``look the same'' (\emph{i.e.} they admit a graph isomorphism); secondly, string-diagrammatic equational reasoning can be formalised as (categorical) graph rewriting using the technique of double-pushout rewriting (DPO)~\cite{1011453502719}.
+We require a concrete encoding of string diagrams, analogous to the de Bruijn index representation of $\lambda$-terms.
+For this we use \emph{hypergraphs}~\cite{bonchi_string_2022-1}: hypergraph isomorphism rigorously expresses when string diagrams \enquote{look the same} topologically, and string-diagrammatic equational reasoning is formalised as DPO rewriting over these hypergraphs~\cite{bonchi_string_2022-1}.
+For variable binding and equivalence classes we rely on \emph{functorial boxes}~\cite{10.1007/11874683_1}, represented via \emph{hierarchical hypergraphs}~\cite{fscd}.

-Finally, for the diagrammatical representation of two concepts essential to both programming languages (binding) and to e-graphs (equivalence classes) we rely on the concept of \emph{functorial boxes} as introduced by Melli\`es~\cite{10.1007/11874683_1}.
-The diagrammatic boxes require the introduction of further structure to (hyper)graphs in the form of a hierarchical layering of the graphs, as studied in \emph{loc. cit.}.

-Revisiting the simple earlier example $\lambda f . f ((\lambda x . f x) 2)$, in Fig.~\ref{fig:de-brujin-string}, observe that the two occurrences of $f$ are now shared. $\lambda$-abstraction is represented by a rounded box with the bound variable a dangling wire attached to the frame, the application node a half-circle \adjustbox{scale=0.15}{ }, and sharing a \emph{contraction node} \scalebox{0.3}{
+Revisiting the earlier example in~\autoref{fig:de-brujin-string}, observe that the two occurrences of $f$ are now shared.
+The scope of a $\lambda$-abstraction is a rounded box with the bound variable as a wire on the frame, the application node a half-circle \adjustbox{scale=0.15}{ }, and sharing a \emph{copy node} \comonoid.